renatabiniek/winter-wedding/README.md

   **Test result:**  PASS

-  Each question has clear instruction as for the details and format required, available options are cleary presented and user is informed how to select them.
+  Each question has clear instruction as for the details and format required, available options are clearly presented and user is informed how to select them.

   ![Actions image](docs/actions.png)